eweintraub/hpsValidate/README.md

 >data-error-empty: identifies the text displayed if field is empty

 >data-error-failed: identifies the text displayed if field fails validation

+>data-always-invalid: Use this attribute on an input if you do not want the form to validate and enable the submit button.
+You will need to enable the button manually as the field will show success but the checkForAllValidated() function will always return false.

 ## Javascript